ramongduraes/snet-image-bytearray/tutorials/1_INSTALL_SNET.md

 > This tutorial will guide you through the steps required to have working versions of all of SingularityNET components so that you can either publish your own AI/machine learning service onto the platform or use someone else's service through SNET's Command Line Interface (CLI).

-> The tutorial was created for (and tested in) Ubuntu 18.04 but should probably work for other versions as well.
-The steps in this tutorial will be put into a Docker image to provide a working environment out of the box.
-If you do choose to run a Docker container, make sure to expose a port to your service's Daemon so that it can communicate with the blockchain.

 ## Introduction

 SingularityNET is an open-source protocol and collection of smart contracts for a decentralized market of coordinated AI services.
 Within this framework, anyone can add an AI/machine learning service to SingularityNET for use by the network, and receive network payment tokens in exchange.